speedscale/speedscale-cli/README.md

 # speedscale CLI

-`speedscale` is a container-centric, capture and replay CLI tool created by [Speedscale](https://speedscale.com), as well as the public API to the Speedscale cloud.  `speedscale` wraps your running application, capturing all inbound and outbound traffic while in use.
-Captured traffic is used to regression test later versions of your app, or load test by sending the same requests multiple times.
+`speedscale` is a container-centric, capture and replay CLI tool created by [Speedscale](https://speedscale.com).
+`speedscale` wraps your running application, capturing all inbound and outbound traffic while in use.
+Catputed traffic is inspected to show data going to and from your application, with higher level details for various protocols.

 [![asciicast](https://asciinema.org/a/448099.svg)](https://asciinema.org/a/448099)